-Field parameters Field Parameters, 997,1201,2003,2060 Field Parameters, 1201,1010,1050,2003
+2. Virgin River at Littlefield, AZ Field Parameters, 997,1201,2003,2060

 Note: a complete description of each schedule can be found below.

 A1.
 Water-Quality Sampling at Virgin River at the Narrows, near Littlefield, AZ

 Water quality field parameters (temperature, conductance, pH, and dissolved oxygen) will be measured at Virgin River at the Narrows on a quarterly basis throughout the water year.